-If you are unable to meet your company accounts filing deadline due to COVID-19, you may apply for a 3-month extension.
+If you are unable to meet your company accounts filing deadline due to COVID-19, you may apply for up to a 2-month extension.
 Please note that you must apply for the extension before the report is due.
 See Government guidance for more information.

 As you don’t require a site visit for SECR, we can still support you to complete your SECR report on time.
 However, as the data collection required may take longer to complete in current conditions, and multiple companies seeking an extension may lead to an increase in demand for support, we recommend that you start the SECR process as soon as possible.